Operational funding components

 - any known demands on your budget, such as higher duties allowances, professional development, special leave, ongoing illnesses, or staff absences due to hospitalisation or surgery.

-Your board of trustees must manage any surpluses or deficits from under- or overspending on the employment of relief teachers from year to year as part of the overall financial management of the school.
+Your board must manage any surpluses or deficits from under- or over-spending on the employment of relief teachers from year to year as part of the overall financial management of the school.

 We provide additional relief teacher funding when certain conditions are met.

-The special education grant helps you to support students with moderate special education needs, such as learning and behaviour difficulties.
-The grant is in accordance with the National Administration Guidelines (iii) and (iv).
+Support for inclusion funding, which was previously called the special education grant, helps you to support students with moderate special education needs, such as learning and behaviour difficulties.

-The special education grant is made up of a base amount plus per-student funding.
+Support for inclusion funding is made up of a base amount plus per-student funding based on a school’s EQI number.

-STAR funding is a capped resource available to state and state-integrated schools with Year 11-13+ students.
+STAR funding is a capped resource available to state and state-integrated schools with Year 11 to 13+ students.
 International fee-paying students and adult students are not eligible for this funding.

 - provide or buy courses that better meet your students’ needs, motivate them to achieve, and ease their transition to further education, training or employment